 Suspension of Service

 Customer may choose to use the Service with Third-Party Platforms.
 Use of Third-Party Platforms is subject to Customer’s agreement with the relevant provider and not this Agreement.
-Miro does not control and has no liability for Third-Party Platforms, including their security, functionality, operation, availability or interoperability or how the Third-Party Platforms or their providers use Customer Data.
-If Customer enables a Third-Party Platform with the Service, Miro may access and exchange Customer Data with the Third-Party Platform on Customer’s behalf.
+Miro does not control and has no liability for Third-Party Platforms, including their security, functionality, operation, availability or interoperability or how the Third-Party Platforms or their providers use Customer Content.
+If Customer enables a Third-Party Platform with the Service, Miro may access and exchange Customer Content with the Third-Party Platform on Customer’s behalf.

 Any purchased Technical Services are as described in the relevant Order.
 Customer will give Miro timely access to Customer Materials reasonably needed for the Technical Services, and if Customer fails to do so, Miro’s obligation to provide Technical Services will be excused until access is provided.
 Miro will use Customer Materials only for purposes of providing Technical Services.
 Any Technical Services deliverables relate to the configuration or use of the Service.
 Customer may use Technical Services deliverables only as part of its authorized use of the Service, subject to the same terms as for the Service in Section 2 (The Service) and Section 5 (Customer Obligations).

 Unless otherwise specified in the applicable Order, each Subscription Term will renew for successive 12-month periods, unless either party gives the other party notice of non-renewal at least 90 days before the current Subscription Term ends.